 Memos - If you select this option, all memos assigned to the coded area of the segment, displayed in the "Retrieved Segments" window, will also be exported.
-When exported as an Excel document or as a web page, all memos from one coded segments will be included in a single cell.
+When exported as an Excel document or as a web page, all memos from one coded segment will be included in a single cell.

-Time range (for transcripts with timestamps) - For segments from a transcript, both the time at which an coded text starts and the time span of the coded text are exported.
+Duration (for transcripts with timestamps) - For segments from a transcript, both the time at which an coded text starts and the time span of the coded text are exported.
 You can then check when exactly a statement in an interview was made.
 The specific points in time and time spans are determined according to the timestamps in the transcript and the number of characters of a coded segment and, if necessary, extrapolated if the coded segment does not exactly match the time stamps.

-Include favorite variables – When this option is selected, all variables that are selected as "favorites" in the "List of document variables“ will be exported.
+Favorite variables – When this option is selected, all variables that are selected as "favorites" in the "List of document variables“ will be exported.
 For export in XLS/X or HTML format, each favorite variable will be assigned to its own column.